Candy Corn Wreath Tutorial

 Personalize your Candy Corn Wreath!
 We browsed on the internet for some candy corn with faces to get a facial expression.

-The eyes were just cut out from some craft foam and the mouth was made out of a piece of black jute roping.
-We secure the eyes with floral picks, but for a better and more permanent attachment you could use hot glue.
+The eyes were just cut out from some craft foam and the mouth was made out of a piece of black jute roping (you could use chenille stems).
+We secured the eyes with floral picks, but for a better and more permanent attachment you could use hot glue.

 If you look for any of the supplies for this project and we are sold out…..there are many ways to substitute.
 You could make a chocolate layer instead of the the yellow or orange and use Chocolate Deco Poly Mesh…..or you could make it from Paper Mesh and use Yellow, Orange and Cream color…..you could use the ruffle technique instead of the curls…..lots of different options)))